mgottholsen/slack-gps-location/README.md

 # slack-gps-location
-Quick and dirty script to set your lat &amp; long location in Slack
+Quick and dirty script to set your lat &amp; long location in Slack, dependent on Android & Termux/Termux-API.